EricB2A/RES_LABO5/README.md

 | INSTRUMENTS                             | For each noise, the instrument that made it.				   | `{"ti-ta-ti":"piano","pouet":"trumpet","trulu":"flute","gzi-gzi":"violin","boum-boum":"drum"}` |

 ### Musician
-This variables can be found in [`docker/image-musician/src/config.js`](./docker/image-musician/src/config.js)
+These variables can be found in [`docker/image-musician/src/config.js`](./docker/image-musician/src/config.js)
 | ENV.
 VARIABLE                 | DESC.                                                                 | VALUE        |
 |-------------------------------|-----------------------------------------------------------------------|--------------|
 | NETWORK\.udp.ip                | Multicast address.
 We make music for anyone listening here.           | 239.255.22.5 |